 Elia is a 200-year-old farm estate converted into a charming guesthouse with wonderful gardens, a large swimming pool and a small spa.
 It sits all by itself amidst olive groves and fruit trees in the hills of Western Crete.
 The setting is rural and ever so quiet, with the sea only a ten-minute drive away.
 Sounds good, no?
 It gets even better.
-Owner George Digardakis, English hostess Jo Brace and their friendly staff will do everything they can to make you feel at home, serving a traditional Cretan breakfast in the morning and home-cooked dinners at night.
+Owner George Digardakis, his wife Eftichia and their friendly staff will do everything they can to make you feel at home, serving a traditional Cretan breakfast in the morning and home-cooked dinners at night.
 When George restored the farmhouse – it’s an old family property – he was very careful not to compromise on its character and indeed everything has kept a lovely, traditional, country feel.
 You will sleep in a room that offers the perfect combination of warm traditional aesthetics and great comfort.
 Even the lightest sleepers will have a solid night’s rest here: the mattresses are just perfect and the silence is complete.
 Days can be spent by the swimming pool or in the flower-filled gardens and on the terraces with their many little corners shaded by fruit trees, just chilling out with a book.
-If that’s not spoiling enough for your holidays, you can indulge in a spa & wellness treatment.
+Should you feel that that is not spoiling enough for your holidays, you can indulge in a spa & wellness treatment.
+And if swimming some laps in the pool is not enough exercise, then walk the trails through the hills and olive groves.

 Elia has a wonderful soothing, quiet atmosphere.
 Perfect for relaxing holidays.
 Add to that the charm and comfort of the rooms, the setting in beautiful countryside, the home-cooked meals, the warm welcome, the spa, the large pool, and I think you know enough!